Frieda Salvendy: Biography

-Salvendy was born in Vienna, Austria.
+Salvendy was born in Vienna, Austria-Hungary.
 She studied under Albin Egger-Lienz and Felix Albrecht Harta.
 She was known for her landscapes and figure painting, as well as her lithography.
 Like many of her contemporaries she shunned the more decorative approach of Art Nouveau and saw painting as a means of spiritual expression.
 She exhibited with the Vereinigung bildender Künstlerinnen Österreichs (VBKÖ) and the Wiener Frauenkunst.
 She was a member of the Austrian artists' group Hagenbund, a prestigious group of Austrian artists which allowed her to mix with others who embraced the newer schools of Expressionism and New Objectivity.
 Her works were exhibited in Stockholm, Prague and Vienna.

 Salvendy traveled abroad quite extensively in the pre-war years and, in the 1930s, paid a lengthy visit to Cornwall, where she befriended the Adams family who were also artists and musicians.
 Salvendy returned to Prague in 1938 to stay with her ailing mother and was still in Prague when Hitler's forces moved into the city.
 Salvendy escaped to England, seeking refuge in Cornwall, from where she was able to organize numerous exhibitions of her work around England.
 Many of her works dated to her earlier period so she had been able to arrange for their safe passage at some point.
 There is a suggestion that she may have been interred on the Isle of Man as an 'enemy alien' but if so it could not have been for long, as she appeared in the 1939 Register living in Mousehole, Cornwall, and was holding an exhibition of her work in Bradford as early as May 1940.
 Exhibitions followed in Newlyn, Newcastle and Middlesbrough (1940), Leicester and Reading (1941), and Manchester (1942).
 Others took place in 1944 in Newcastle, Shipley, and Cheltenham, with 50 paintings being presented at the latter venue.
-These occasions were used by Salvendy to promote the plight of Czechoslovakians living under Nazi rule.
+These occasions were used by Salvendy to promote the plight of Czechoslovaks living under Nazi rule.